hadley/adv-r/Computing-on-the-language.md

 subset2(mtcars, cyl == condition_call)
 ```

 What's going wrong?
-You might get a hint given by the variable names I've chosen: they are all variables defined inside `subset2()`.
+You can get a hint from the variable names I've chosen: they are all variables defined inside `subset2()`.
 It seems like if `eval()` can't find the variable instead of the data frame (it's second argument), it's looking in the function environment.
 That's obviously not what we want, so we need some way to tell `eval()` to look somewhere else if it can't find the variables in the data frame.

 The key is the third argument: `enclos`.
 This allows us to specify the parent (or enclosing) environment for objects that don't have one like lists and data frames (`enclos` is ignored if we pass in a real environment).
 The `enclos`ing environment is where any objects that aren't found in the data frame will be looked for.
 By default it uses the environment of the current function, which is not what we want.